samyiin/RecommenderSystem/README.md

     ContentBasedRS/initialize_databases.py

 This process might take about half an hour, and costs about half a dollar per 10,000 papers.
-Notice: this process won't work if one didn't input valid OpenAI API key.
-And if one successfully run the initialization, all the function calls of OpenAI will be cached, so it won't cost money next time.
+Notice: this process won't work if you didn't input valid OpenAI API key.
+And if you successfully run the initialization, all the function calls of OpenAI will be cached, so it won't cost money next time.

 **Step 5:** Run the project
 At the content root directory (the root of the project), run the following script: